 Asides from providing humidity and letting nature take its course, there are several environmental conditions that can trigger mushrooms to fruit.
 These include:

-A drop in temperature compared to incubation temperature (called a ‘cold shock’)
+A slight drop in temperature compared to incubation temperature (called a ‘cold shock’)

 Increased light compared to incubation (i.e. More light than none at all)